u-blox/u-blox-sho-OpenCPU/zephyr/boards/arm/ubx_bmd345eval_nrf52840/doc/index.rst

 Programming and Debugging
 *************************

-Applications for the BMD-345-EVAL board configuration can be built and flashed in the usual way (see :ref:`build_an_application` and :ref:`application_run` for more details); however, the standard debugging targets are not currently available.
+Applications for the BMD-345-EVAL board configurations can be built and flashed in the usual way (see :ref:`build_an_application` and :ref:`application_run` for more details); however, the standard debugging targets are not currently available.

 Flashing
 ========